 Instructions

-• Preheat the oven to 180C / 350F / 160C fan forced.
-Line a 6 cup capacity loaf tin (roughly 8x4 inch) with baking paper.
+• Preheat the oven to 180C (160C fan forced) / 350F.
+Line a 6 cup capacity loaf tin (roughly 8×5 inch) with baking paper.
 Make sure the baking paper overhangs a little on the long sides to make it easy to remove.

-• Add the brown sugar, the use a whisk to combine making sure to disperse any lumps of sugar.
+• Add the brown sugar, then whisk together to disperse any lumps of sugar.

 • In a medium bowl, lightly beat the eggs.